Year 8 2023 Elective Choices Information

-Fitness & Sports Performance comprises of both practical and theoretical learning experiences (60% practical, 40% theoretical) to develop an understanding of factors which enhance sports performance.
+Fitness & Sports Performance comprises both practical and theoretical learning experiences (60% practical, 40% theoretical) to develop an understanding of factors that enhance sports performance.
 Students will learn fundamentals in developing physical fitness and participate in their application in a practical setting.
 Students will explore the role of strategies and tactics to enhance their skill execution and performance in a variety of games settings.
 The role of analysis and evaluation through the form of feedback, statistics and video analysis will be integral.

 French is considered the international language of diplomacy, and knowledge and understanding of French is a useful tool for students when they travel, for job prospects and for increasing their understanding of the English language.
-Students benefit from a growing understanding of the world and their own place in it through a developing awareness of the culture and the language of French speaking people.
+Students benefit from a growing understanding of the world and their own place in it through a developing awareness of the culture and the language of French-speaking people.
 Students of Year 8 French benefit from an increased awareness of the nature of human language and society while developing greater precision in actual language use through increasing mastery of the language and its grammatical structures.

 Throughout Year 8 students will develop and reinforce their skills of understanding spoken and written French as well as speaking and writing it themselves.
-Through practical activities and visits students will enjoy situations, real or simulated, that involve communicating with each other and French speakers.
+Through practical activities and visits, students will enjoy situations, real or simulated, that involve communicating with each other and French speakers.
 French radio and television programs, films, newspapers and magazines, stories, poems and songs are used to assist the process of language acquisition.
-Students will experience French cuisine and the study of French provides the opportunity for travel to such places as New Caledonia and/or France in their future study of the language.
+Students will experience French cuisine, and the study of French provides the opportunity for travel to such places as New Caledonia and/or France in their future study of the language.

 Creative decision-making and digital development skills are behind every website, movie, advertisement, audio snippet and graphic we see in our day-to-day and professional lives.
 This elective subject provides students with the support and industry models to build skills in designing and building multimedia products using the Adobe CC suite whilst responsibly sourcing digital materials and content.

-Students may choose to follow self-paced or directed step-by-step tutorials, or elect to use the time to complete personal multimedia projects in digital domains of their choosing.
+Students may choose to follow self-paced or directed step-by-step tutorials or elect to use the time to complete personal multimedia projects in digital domains of their choosing.
 Options include graphic design, typography, animation, motion graphics, video special effects, audio composition, game development, coding, digital illustration and photography.
 Either pathway will allow students to gain knowledge in digital asset management and an understanding of the fundamental concepts of digital data for colour, text and audio file formats and display.

 No experience is necessary, just curiosity and enthusiasm.
-Students in the Multimedia elective have access to high specification gaming laptops for hardware intensive projects.
+Students in the Multimedia elective have access to high-specification gaming laptops for hardware-intensive projects.

 This class is for students who wish to extend their musical knowledge beyond the mandatory Year 8 Music course.
 Students will gain experience in composition while looking at a variety of musical styles.
 By the end of the unit, students will have composed an original piece using various musical software.
 Students will also focus on live performance techniques through completing workshops designed to improve their confidence, technical skill, and stylistic understanding.

-It is highly recommended that students have a focus instrument for the duration of this course, however, students are still welcome to join the class if they are yet to choose an instrument.
-This class will be based around Project-Based Learning and we will also utilise a number of visiting artists during the program.
+It is highly recommended that students have a focus instrument for the duration of this course; however, students are still welcome to join the class if they are yet to choose an instrument.
+This class will be based around Project-Based Learning, and we will also utilise a number of visiting artists during the program.

 It is envisaged that students involved in this program will continue on to Elective Music in Stage 5 and Stage 6.